SarahStelljes/DragonArc/README.md

-# WebStoryCreator
+# DragonArc
-WebStoryCreator is a program that allows you to create PDFs dedicated to making stories.
+DragonArc is a program that allows you to create PDFs dedicated to making stories.